mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 };
 ```

-The implementation is quite straightforward.
+The code is quite straightforward.
 It involves pre-order traversal of the produced AST and interpretation of the individual nodes.
-For instance, in case given node in the tree represents a conditional expression all we need to do is check it's condition and return the result we get from the evaluate its then or else branch, depending on the condition's value:
+For instance, in case given node in the tree represents a conditional expression all we need to do is check its condition and return the result we get from the evaluation of its `then` or `else` branch, depending on the condition's value:

 ```javascript
 if (Eval(ast.condition)) {